jnshiou/mbai-417-data/index.md

 If you reach 3 absences, your participation score is zero.
 If you miss more than 3 classes you will not earn a passing grade in the course.
 On-time arrival is expected.
 If you must leave early or arrive late to class, this will affect your participation grade (you cannot participate if you are not present).
 Please contact me in advance of class if you know that you must arrive late or leave early.
 I realize that students face many issues during the quarter that impact attendance, late arrival to class and early departure from class.
 I will handle requests for excused absences and exceptions to the attendance policy on a case-by-case basis but you must notify me in advance.

 ### Participation
 Positive contributions to class discussion increase your participation.
 Poor preparation and detrimental participation decrease your participation score.
-It is important that you have read the material in the prior to attending class.
+It is important that you have read the material prior to attending class.
 In addition, you should familiarize yourself with any data that we will discuss that day.
 You will need to check the course web site on Canvas to obtain data and instructions for both homework assignments and in-class analysis.

 ### Reflection Assignment
-Each class 3 to 4 groups of 3 students will be assigned a reflection topic to document and provide a framework to what was discussed in class around that topic as well as sourcing additional data / relevant links / frameworks that help to bring value to the topic assigned.
-Total length of the reflection will be ~2 pages and can include pictures / charts.
+Each class 3 to 4 groups of 3 to 4 students will be assigned a reflection topic to document and provide a framework to what was discussed in class around that topic as well as sourcing additional data / relevant links / frameworks that help to bring value to the topic assigned.
+Total length of the reflection will be ~2 pages (~750 words +/- 200) and can include pictures / charts.
 The reflections are due by the following Tuesday 10PM central.
 Reflections will be graded: Pass+, Pass and No Pass.

+Reflections will be shared and made available for use by all students.

 ## Homework Assignments
 We will post homework assignments to canvas and use github classroom to submit your completed assignments.
 There is a homework assignment each week but no final exam.
 All assignments must be submitted electronically through github classroom.